Libraries & Technology

 The world of technology is changing faster than ever, and the quickening pace can make technology instruction seem daunting.
 Members of the Technology and Library Departments at our three campus facilities strive to counter this by helping students and faculty develop the skills to use many different types of digital resources, the means to choose the best tool to solve a problem, and the ability to adapt confidently to new technology.
 Faculty members, both in and out of the Technology and Library Departments, use technology to help students collaborate, learn about diverse perspectives and cultures, and think critically about their world.

-Every student in grades 3 through 12 is issued an iPad, equipping them with the technological skills they need.
-The iPad facilitates many of our curricular initiatives, helping our students collaborate, use digital research resources, and synthesize and display findings in presentations.
+Every student in grades 3 through 8 is issued an iPad, and students in Grades 9 through 12 are issued a Chromebook, equipping them with the technological skills they need.
+These devices enhance many of our curricular initiatives, helping our students collaborate, use digital research resources, and synthesize and display findings in presentations.

 The 712 Carroll Street Library serves PreK and Kindergarten students and teachers.
 Parents are frequent visitors as well, taking out books with and for their children.
 This top-floor, bright space is stocked with books geared to the interests of our youngest students.

 The 701 Carroll Street Library consists of several smaller spaces, now known as “Hubs.”
-These innovative spaces house the library collection, leveled books for classroom use, circulating library, and many technological resources for 1st through 4th grades.
-The Hubs provide small spaces for independent student work as well as collaborative work, and are stocked with books and resources appropriate to the grade levels in closest proximity.
-Among the small spaces is the STEAM Hub, created as a place for students and teachers to learn, create, and collaborate using technology, and is a new envisioning of the functions and objectives of a library.
+These spaces house the library collection, leveled books for classroom use, and many digital and analog resources for 1st through 4th grades.
+The Hubs provide small spaces for independent student work as well as collaboration.
+Among these small spaces is the STEAM Hub, created as a place for students and teachers to learn, create, design and collaborate using materials ranging from cardboard to robots to iPads - a new envisioning of the functions and objectives of a library.

 Middle School & Upper School